 Also my involvement with the Calgary Philharmonic investigation was solely focused on whistleblowing.
 Whereas Dausgaard's situation arose out of a restrained relationship with management, compacted by travel restrictions, and the board not renewing his contract.

 I needed to share my story here so that I can finally move on and heal.
-But my testimony isn’t solely about what I went through—it’s about the need to dismantle a culture that allows the silencing of whistleblowers to persist.
+But my testimony isn’t solely about what I went through—it’s about the need to dismantle a culture that allows abusive behavior and the silencing of whistleblowers to persist.

-The Seattle Symphony CEO (Krishna Thiagarajan) and HR department (Paul Johnson and Daniel Ecklor) followed standard protocol, but the way they handled my situation still felt like punishment for whistleblowing:
+The Seattle Symphony CEO (Krishna Thiagarajan) and HR department (Paul Johnson and Daniel Ecklor) followed standard protocol, but the way they handled my situation still felt like retaliation for whistleblowing:

 It still felt like suppression and the organization prioritizing image and reputation over serving it's own people.